uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 in tech and working essentially until the death of either the body or the mind -- whatever comes first.

 ## Great career boost
-Working at Big Tech is today what used to be going to a great school a generation ago -- a marker of being capable enough as a potential employee to be considered universally fit for a wide variety of purposes.
+Working at Big Tech is today what used to be going to a great school a generation ago -- a signal/marker of being capable enough to be considered universally fit for a wide variety of purposes.

 Even a year or two of experience in Big Tech allows you to "learn the lingo".
 For a huge number of things you could want to do after Big Tech, having a Big Tech line in your CV would open doors, whether those doors are of more boutique technology operators, of venture capital firms or even of governments.
 As a